Remember, your lecturers don't care about your opinion - they care about your informed opinion.

 Paraphrasing often involves commenting about the information at the same time, and this is where you can really show your understanding of the topic.
 You should try to do this within every paragraph in the body of your assignment.

-When paraphrasing, it is important to remember that using a thesaurus to change every other word isn't really paraphrasing (and many lecturers think it is poor writing).
+When paraphrasing, it is important to remember that using a thesaurus to change every other word isn't really paraphrasing.
+It's patchwriting, and it's a kind of plagiarism (as you are not creating original work).

 Use your own voice!
 You sound like you when you write - you have a distinctive style that is all your own, and when your "tone" suddenly changes for a section of your assignment, it looks highly suspicious.
 Your lecturer starts to wonder if you really wrote that part yourself.
 Make sure you have genuinely thought about how *you* would write this information, and that the paraphrasing really is in your own words.